-CIRJE-F-164
+CIRJE-F-188

-How Effective is Japanese Foreign Aid?
-Econometric Results from a Bounded Rationality Model for Indonesia
+Japanese Foreign Aid, Development Expenditures and Taxation in Thailand: Econometric Results from a Bounded Rationality Model of Fiscal Behavior

-Haider Ali Khan

-University of Denver / CIRJE, University of Tokyo
+Haider Khan University of Denver / CIRJE

-August 2002
+December 2002

 Discussion Papers are a series of manuscripts in their draft form.
 They are not intended for circulation or distribution except as indicated by the author.
 For that reason Discussion Papers may not be reproduced or distributed without the written consent of the author.